aridjayarecipes/cutesrecipes.web.app/content/post/2499-how-to-make-any-night-of-the-week-easy-banana-nut-bread.md

 - "Cook at 350 for 25 minutes or until golden brown and done where tooth pick comes out clean."
 - "Can also cook in cupcake pans at 350 for 15 minutes or until done and toothpick comes clean***"
 - "Serve and enjoy!"
-- "**Some people like to combine their wet ingredients, separate from their dry ingredients and then combine everything together, that&#39;s fine too***"
+- "**Some people like to combine their wet ingredients, separate from their dry ingredients and then combine everything together, that's fine too***"
 - "**Tip-check it a couple minutes before the times up with toothpick.
 Adding only 1-2 minutes at a time, if it is not done.
 This will prevent burning it.***"
 categories:
 - Recipe